 Fake Grass For Dogs: Pet-Friendly Artificial Turf Your Dog Will LOVE!

 Synthetic turf is a durable, low-maintenance alternative to conventional grass lawns that is increasing in popularity for use in front yards, backyards, play areas, and dog runs.
 People are attracted to this landscaping option for a number of reasons.
-In hot, dry climates – like the one we enjoy in San Diego – this provides homeowners with the opportunity to have a gorgeous lawn in the middle of the summer without the seemingly endless watering required to keep natural grass from drying out and dying in Southern California’s summer heat.
+In hot, dry climates – like the one we enjoy in San Diego – artificial grass provides a gorgeous lawn in the middle of the summer.
+Without the watering required to keep natural grass from drying out and dying in Southern California’s heat.

-Is Artificial Grass Safe for Pets?
+Is Artificial Grass Safe for Dogs?

 The good news is that today’s lawn alternatives not only look and feel better than older options, they also have no detectable traces of lead.
 The Center for Environmental Health (CEH) and major turf manufacturers entered agreements in 2008 to make sure synthetic turf would no longer pose this health concern.

 This means that, as long as you choose an ethical, reputable synthetic grass installation company, you can rest assured that lead exposure will not be an issue for your family or pets.

 This does not necessarily mean that all existing artificial turf is safe for pets – or safe for children.
 If you have fake grass in your yard that was installed before moving in, and is of unknown origin, you should consider having the lead levels tested.

 What About Chemicals and Bacteria?